Iredell County Public Health Department

 Lab test- Hematocrit screening (a finger stick is required)

-Income eligibility- adjunctively income eligible if one receives food stamps, Medicaid and/or Work First or meets income criteria based on gross income and number in family
+Income eligibility- adjunctively income eligible if anyone receives FNS (food stamps), Medicaid and/or TANF (Work First) or meets income criteria based on gross income and number in family

 - Education Services (one-on-one and group education)